You are here:

 During the medical history, your doctor will ask questions about the nature of your pain and about any health problems you and close family members have or have had.
-Questions might include the following:

 Often a doctor can find the cause of your pain with a physical and medical history alone.
 However, depending on what the history and exam show, your doctor may order medical tests to help find the cause.

 Following are some tests your doctor may order:

 X rays: Traditional x rays use low levels of radiation to project a picture onto a piece of film (some newer x rays use electronic imaging techniques).
 They are often used to view the bones and bony structures in the body.

 Magnetic resonance imaging (MRI): MRI uses a strong magnetic force instead of radiation to create an image.
 Unlike an x ray, which shows only bony structures, an MRI scan produces clear pictures of soft tissues, too, such as ligaments, tendons, and blood vessels.

 Computed tomography (CT) scan: A CT scan allows your doctor to see spinal structures that cannot be seen on traditional x rays.
 A computer creates a three-dimensional image from a series of two-dimensional pictures that it takes of your back.

 Blood tests: Although blood tests are not used generally in diagnosing the cause of back pain, your doctor may order them in some cases.